atet/virtual/README.md

 ### 6.3.
 Deploy container

-* Once the image is done building, we will deploy a container named "`nextcloud_container`" based on "`nexctloud_image`" we built:
+* Once the image is done building, we will deploy a container named "`nextcloud_container`" based on "`nextcloud_image`" we built:

 ```
 $ docker run -d -p 80:80 --name nextcloud_container nextcloud_image